ashrcho/datakit-smallholder-farmers-fall-2025/Challenge 2_Seasonality/AshwinC/Readme.md

 ---

-# LLM-Use Acknowledgement
-  I used an LLM to categorize topics, help with coding errors, and help with
-  producing graphs.

----

 # Further Analysis
 - Using NLP to analyze the actual question to give us topics with added detail
   would be extremely beneficial.
 All we know about this data through